-If the Tonsils and/or Adenoids were very big, it is possible that your child's voice may change permanently.
-Parents often find that their child's voice sounds higher pitched.
-What really has happened is that the muffling effect of the Tonsils and/or Adenoids has been removed and the child's voice now has increased clarity - in a sense, what you are now hearing is a truer representation of what their voice was always meant to sound like.
+If the tonsils were very big, it is possible that your child's voice may change permanently.
+Parents often find that their child's voice sounds higher-pitched.
+What really has happened is that the muffling effect of the Tonsils (and/or Adenoids) has been removed and the child's voice now has increased clarity - in a sense, what you are now hearing is a truer representation of what their voice was always meant to sound like.